John-Luke2001/help-desk-ticketing-system-simulation/README.md

 # Help Desk Ticketing System Simulation

 ## Project Overview
-This project includes five simulated Tier 1 support tickets covering account access, VPN troubleshooting, printer support, Windows performance issues, and Microsoft 365 login problems.
+This project includes five simulated Tier 1 support tickets covering account access, VPN troubleshooting, printer support, Windows performance issues, and Microsoft 365 sign-in issues.
 Each ticket documents the user impact, troubleshooting process, resolution, escalation decision, and skills demonstrated.

 This project simulates a basic help desk ticketing workflow used in Tier 1 IT support environments.
 The goal is to demonstrate how common user issues are documented, prioritized, troubleshot, resolved, and escalated when needed.